Managed Care Plans (MCP)

 - Tier I is often a 100% benefit after a copayment.

-- Tier III (out-of-network) is generally paid at 80% of usual and customary (U&C) charges, after the annual plan deductible is met.
-Effective July 1, 2013 out-of-network claims will be paid at 60% of usual and customary after the annual plan deductible is met.
+- Tier III (out-of-network) is generally paid at 60% of maximum allowable charges, after the annual plan year deductible is met.

 Tier II and Tier III both have an annual plan year deductible.
 These deductibles cross accumulate, which means that the deductible paid for services in one tier will be applied toward the deductible in the other tier.